 -previously attended but not completed a course,

--had a five-year break in studies since leaving the course, and
+-had a three-year break in studies since leaving the course, and

 -are returning to attend an approved course.

 Evidence of your disability is required to support your application.
 You will be asked to select how we can verify this information.

 - I was deemed eligible in 2023 for the Disability Access Route to Education (DARE) Scheme and this together with the nature of my disability can be verified directly by my college.

 - I am registered with the Disability Support Service in my college and this together with the nature of my disability can be verified directly by my college.